Canertasan/recipes/README.md

 # Run project
 - rails s

-Project will run on http://localhost:3000/ "this is hello ruby"
+Project will run on http://localhost:3000/ "this is hello ruby" (dummy)

 you should go http://localhost:3000/recipes for index